gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>&nbsp;</td>
             <td>
                 <p>4.2.5 Usage with limited hearing</p>
-                <p>Where ICT provides auditory modes of operation<strong>, the ICT provides</strong> enhanced audio features. <strong>This is essential for users with limited hearing and benefits many more users in different situations.</strong></p>
+                <p>Where ICT provides auditory modes of operation<mark>, the ICT provides</mark> enhanced audio features. <mark>This is essential for users with limited hearing and benefits many more users in different situations.</mark></p>
-                <p>NOTE 1: Enhancement of the audio clarity, reduction of background noise, <strong>providing a joint monaural option, adjustment of balance of both audio channels</strong>, increased range of volume and greater volume in the higher frequency range can contribute towards meeting this clause.</p>
+                <p>NOTE 1: Enhancement of the audio clarity, reduction of background noise, <mark>providing a joint monaural option, adjustment of balance of both audio channels</mark>, increased range of volume and greater volume in the higher frequency range can contribute towards meeting this clause.</p>
-                <p><strong>NOTE 2: Allowing the use of Assistive Listening Devices, such as headsets with noise cancellation (connected by cable, Bluetooth or WLAN) can contribute towards meeting this clause.</strong></p>
+                <p><mark>NOTE 2: Allowing the use of Assistive Listening Devices, such as headsets with noise cancellation (connected by cable, Bluetooth or WLAN) can contribute towards meeting this clause.</mark></p>
                 <p>NOTE 3: Users with limited hearing may also benefit from non-hearing access (see clause 4.2.4).</p>
             </td>
             <td>